Purina Presents: Meet Boomhauer in Pet of the Week

 FAYETTEVILLE, Ark.
-(KNWA) — There’s a sweet hound dog looking for his forever home at Fayetteville Animal Services.
+(KFTA) — There’s a sweet hound dog looking for his forever home at Fayetteville Animal Services.

 Meet Boomhauer in this week’s Purina sponsored Pet of the Week.